mhliao516/RSFPPR/source-code/Readme.md

 All of the datasets used in the paper are publicly available at: https://snap.stanford.edu/data/

-dblp_weighted is given as an example
+a smaller dataset DBLP is given as an example

 ## Single source experiments